DreadfulBot/python.fasty-remote-installer/readme.md

 **USAGE**

 Script needs some env-variables to be set.
-All required variables are in *tu-init-env.bat* script file:
+All required variables are in *.env* script file:

 ```cmd
 :: ftp user nickname